caproto/caproto/doc/source/index.rst

 caproto: a pure-Python Channel Access protocol library
 ******************************************************

-This is a "bring your own I/O" implementation of the `EPICS <http://www.aps.anl.gov/epics/>`_ Channel Access protocol in Python.
+Caproto is a "bring your own I/O" implementation of the `EPICS <http://www.aps.anl.gov/epics/>`_ Channel Access protocol in Python.